 - When the crew figures out that "Miranda" is a planet, Serenity makes a perilous journey through Reaver territory, to try to find out why Miranda is so important.
 When they finally land planet-side, they discover the long dead corpses of an entire planet's population.
 Of course there were once survivors, but they all turned into Reavers.

-- Earlier, after the Operative has been outwitted by the crew of Serenity one more time, he proceeds to have everyone who has ever provided shelter to the crew killed, en masse, including any inconvenient bystanders and Shepherd Book.
+- Earlier, after the Operative has been outwitted by the crew of Serenity one more time, he proceeds to have everyone who has ever provided shelter to the crew killed, en masse, including any inconvenient bystanders, even Shepherd Book.
 This is what pushes Mal into going to Miranda to find out just what the Alliance is trying to hide.

-- Evil vs. Evil: The Alliance vs. the Reavers is a pretty clear case.
+- Evil vs. Evil: The Alliance fleet vs. the Reavers is a pretty clear case.

 - Facial Dialogue: